 Also, their running cost is about half as much as a traditional sauna room.

-Now you're going to build a DIY sauna room for sure.
+Now you're going to install a DIY sauna room for sure.

 The safety of your sauna room should be a top priority.
 Assured safety, and you're sure to enjoy your sauna session with peace of mind.